Garmin Training Effect | the5krunner

 How Accurate Is It

-Firstbeat’s validation of the EPOC model underlying the aerobic Training Effect shows a strong correlation with laboratory-measured EPOC under controlled conditions using chest-strap heart rate.
-Independent studies of the EPOC estimation method found good agreement with direct measurements during steady-state and interval exercise.
+Firstbeat’s validation of the EPOC model underlying the aerobic score shows strong correlation with laboratory-measured EPOC under controlled conditions using chest-strap heart rate.
 The aerobic Training Effect score is best understood as a relative measure — useful for comparing sessions of the same type over time — rather than as an absolute physiological value.
+The anaerobic score carries greater inherent uncertainty because the anaerobic energy contribution is beyond the accuracy of any wrist-worn device; treat it as a directional indicator rather than a precise measurement.

 Competitor Equivalents